DaWe35/Sia-torrent/readme.md

 Of cource, it shows an error, because you didn't started `siad`.
 Before starting it, we'll create a service for this.
 Create a file, and paste the contents of `services/siad.service` into it (of yource, change every USER to your username).

 `sudo nano /etc/systemd/system/siad.service`

+After you pasted the content, press CTRL+o then ENTER to save the changes.
+Press CTRL+x to exit from nano file editor.

 Then reload the service daemon, start & enable siad: